Bruins vs. Red Wings: Betting Trends, Odds, Advanced Stats

 Bruins Betting Insights

-- The Bruins have compiled a 5-1 record when favored on the moneyline this season.
+- The Bruins have been a moneyline favorite eight times this season, and have finished 7-1 in those games.

-- Boston has a 4-1 record (winning 80.0% of its games) when it has played as a moneyline favorite of -200 or shorter.
+- In games it has played as a moneyline favorite with odds of -150 or shorter, Boston has a 7-1 record (winning 87.5% of its games).

-- The Bruins have an implied moneyline win probability of 66.7% in this game.
+- The implied moneyline probability for this matchup gives the Bruins a 60.0% chance to win.

-- Boston and its opponents have combined to score more than 6 goals two times this season (in seven games).
+- Boston's matches have had more than 6 goals two times this season (in 10 games).

 Bruins vs Red Wings Additional Info